modular-magician/terraform-provider-google-beta/website/docs/r/cloudbuild_bitbucket_server_config.html.markdown

 * `ssl_ca` -
   (Optional)
   SSL certificate to use for requests to Bitbucket Server.
 The format should be PEM format but the extension can be one of .pem, .cer, or .crt.

+* `peered_network_ip_range` -
+  (Optional)
+  IP range within the peered network.
+This is specified in CIDR notation with a slash and the subnet prefix size.
+You can optionally specify an IP address before the subnet prefix value. e.g. `192.168.0.0/29` would specify an IP range starting at 192.168.0.0 with a 29 bit prefix size. `/16` would specify a prefix size of 16 bits, with an automatically determined IP within the peered VPC.
+If unspecified, a value of `/24` will be used.
+The field only has an effect if peered_network is set.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.